 The nurses are responsible for providing high-quality care to their clients/patients.
-In their clinical practice, nurses are without question faced with different ethical problems so that they know about the ethical code of conduct and the basic aspects of ethical decision-making.
+In their clinical practice, nurses are without question faced with different ethical problems so they know about the ethical code of conduct and the basic aspects of ethical decision-making.
 In recent decades, codes of ethics have been adopted for many professions.
-Almost all recognised professional groups worldwide have also issued ethical codes of nursing, as one of the most trusted professions.
+Almost all recognized professional groups worldwide have also issued ethical codes of nursing, as one of the most trusted professions.
 The public is increasingly concerned about the ethical misconduct of medical professionals.
-This scepticism is also contributed by a growing public consciousness, technological advancements that make it difficult for the general public to access information, and an awareness of some practitioners in the field of ethics.
-The ethical misconduct in the fields of healthcare may also indicate increased lawsuits and abuse against healthcare practitioners.
-Medical ethics teaching is important to develop a health professional willing to analyse and solve different ethical dilemmas experienced in clinical and research activities.
-For healthcare professionals, excellence in clinical skills and a good knowledge of traditional bioethics standards and their implementation in clinical conditions is important.
+This skepticism is also contributed by a growing public consciousness, technological advancements that make it difficult for the general public to access information, and an awareness of some practitioners in the field of ethics.
+Ethical misconduct in the field of healthcare may also indicate increased lawsuits and abuse against healthcare practitioners.
+Medical ethics teaching is important to develop a health professional willing to analyze and solve different ethical dilemmas experienced in clinical and research activities.
+For healthcare professionals, excellence in clinical skills and a good knowledge of traditional bioethics standards and their implementation in clinical conditions are important.
 There are different standards for teaching and applying ethical principles in various medical areas, such as clinical practice and research.
-Globally, different professional bodies have emphasised the need to include ethical and legal considerations in the curriculum for medical education.
-Ethical practises in India primarily concentrate on four values sovereignty, charity, non-maliciousness and justice.
-In the healthcare team, healthcare workers play an essential role in different fields, such as clinical treatment, research and medical education.
-The ethical practices for good patient care are important for nurses.
+Globally, different professional bodies have emphasized the need to include ethical and legal considerations in the curriculum for medical education.
+Ethical practices in India primarily concentrate on four values sovereignty, charity, non-maliciousness, and justice.
+In the healthcare team, healthcare workers play an essential role in different fields, such as clinical treatment, research, and medical education.
+Ethical practices for good patient care are important for nurses.

 Additional Read: Can unqualified staff be covered under medical indemnity insurance?